microsoft/jacdac-ddk/README.md

 ## Repository structure

 -   `/connector`: specification of the Jacdac PCB connector, cable connector and cable assemblies;
--   `/electronics`: reference materials and implementations of different types of device in the form of schematics, layouts and parts libraries for various electronics CAD packages; and
+-   `/electronics`: reference materials and implementations of different types of device in the form of schematics, layouts and parts libraries for various electronics CAD packages;
+-   `/enclosures`: files relating to enclosures for Jacdac modules and devices; and
 -   `/graphics`: image files that might be useful for device design, packaging and/or marketing materials.

+Note that the contents of any files under a `deprecated_form_factor` or `explorations` folder are provided for interest only, these should not be considered reference material relating to the Jacdac standard.

 ## Contributing to Jacdac